rozachatz/tower-defense/README.md

 * Tower shop where players can purchase and upgrade towers.

 # Installation
-To play the game, you can download the game executable from the Releases section of this repository.
+To play the game, you can download the game executable TowerDefense.exe from the Games folder of this repository.

 # Downloading the game executable
 * Go to the TowerDefenseUnity/Game path of this repository.